Say the words,

 Some suggest that the best approach is to eliminate standardized tests during nursing school, and depend only on faculty-made tests to determine student progress.
 However, this strategy is very much like never letting your children ride bikes, because they might get hurt.
 There will likely come a time, as children grow, when they will gain a great deal of physical and psycho-social benefits from riding that bike.
 Similarly, despite the stress associated with taking standardized tests, they help students to prepare for the NCLEX examination, which they MUST take.
-In addition, when these tests are required throughout the curriculum and at the end of the course of study, student receive a great deal of information about individual and aggregate performance.
+In addition, when these tests are required throughout the curriculum and at the end of the course of study, students receive a great deal of information about individual and aggregate performance.
 These results can be used as direction for student remediation AND for curriculum revision.
 So the question becomes, “How can faculty help students manage stress associated with taking standardized tests?”
 The following are tips that may help.

 - Standardized tests should not be used as the single evaluation method to determine students’ ability to sit for the NCLEX exams.
 However, to insure that students take the test seriously, their results should be a significant factor in the course grade for selected courses.
 Faculty should check the requirements (or recommendations) of their state Board of Nursing on this issue.

 Ongoing preparation for the NCLEX examination throughout the course of study is essential.
 Examples of this type of preparation may include:

 - Discuss with students, on an ongoing basis, the reasons for requiring standardized tests and give them specific instructions about its use, including the structure and organization, how they should prepare, and the way the results will be used.
 Most students are more accepting of stressful situations, if they know in advance what will happen.